Pexers/CS-fundamentals/Infrastructure/Cloud Computing/Cloud Environments.md

   <img src="https://github.com/Pexers/CS-fundamentals/assets/47757441/8e56eb85-cd50-4b60-80bb-972616b48869" width="500">
 </p>

 ### Cloud computing types
 - Public cloud: delivered via the internet and shared across organizations.
 - Private cloud: dedicated solely to your organization.
 - Hybrid cloud: any environment that uses both public and private clouds.

----

-VPC - Virtual Private Cloud
+### Virtual Private Cloud (VPC)
-A virtual private cloud (VPC) is a secure, isolated private cloud hosted within a public cloud.
-VPC customers can run code, store data, host websites, and do anything else they could do in an ordinary private cloud, but the private cloud is hosted remotely by a public cloud provider.
-VPCs combine the scalability and convenience of public cloud computing with the data isolation of private cloud computing.
+A **Virtual Private Cloud (VPC)** is a secure, isolated environment within a public cloud, allowing organizations to run code, store data, and host applications with the privacy and control of a private cloud, but with the scalability and flexibility of public cloud infrastructure.
+VPCs are widely used to balance security requirements with the benefits of cloud computing.

-How is a VPC isolated within a public cloud?
+#### Key Features of a VPC
-A VPC isolates computing resources from the other computing resources available in the public cloud.
-The key technologies for isolating a VPC from the rest of the public cloud are:
+- **Isolation:** VPC resources are logically separated from other tenants in the public cloud.

-Subnets: A subnet is a range of IP addresses within a network that are reserved so that they're not available to everyone within the network, essentially dividing part of the network for private use.
-In a VPC these are private IP addresses that are not accessible via the public Internet, unlike typical IP addresses, which are publicly visible.

-VLAN: A LAN is a local area network, or a group of computing devices that are all connected to each other without the use of the Internet.
-A VLAN is a virtual LAN.
-Like a subnet, a VLAN is a way of partitioning a network, but the partitioning takes place at a different layer within the OSI model (layer 2 instead of layer 3).

-VPN: A virtual private network (VPN) uses encryption to create a private network over the top of a public network.
-VPN traffic passes through publicly shared Internet infrastructure – routers, switches, etc. – but the traffic is scrambled and not visible to anyone.
+- **Customizable Networking:** Users can define their own IP address ranges, subnets, route tables, and network gateways.
+- **Security Controls:** Integration with firewalls, security groups, and access control lists to restrict inbound and outbound traffic.
+- **Hybrid Connectivity:** Ability to connect on-premises infrastructure securely to the VPC via VPN or dedicated connections.

+#### How Is a VPC Isolated Within a Public Cloud?
+A VPC uses several networking technologies to ensure isolation and security:

+- **Subnets:** Subnets divide the VPC’s IP address range into smaller segments.
+Private subnets are not accessible from the public internet, while public subnets can be reached externally.
+- **VLAN (Virtual LAN):** VLANs segment the network at Layer 2 of the OSI model, providing further isolation between resources.
+- **VPN (Virtual Private Network):** VPNs encrypt traffic between the VPC and external networks, ensuring secure communication over public infrastructure.

-A VPC will have a dedicated subnet and VLAN that are only accessible by the VPC customer.
-This prevents anyone else within the public cloud from accessing computing resources within the VPC – effectively placing the "Reserved" sign on the table.
-The VPC customer connects via VPN to their VPC, so that data passing into and out of the VPC is not visible to other public cloud users.
+A typical VPC setup includes dedicated subnets and VLANs accessible only by the VPC owner.
+The customer connects to their VPC via VPN, so data in transit remains private and protected from other public cloud users.

-Public subnet: a subnet accessible from the internet Private subnet: a subnet only accessible from within the VPC
+#### Subnet Types
+- **Public Subnet:** Accessible from the internet, typically used for web servers or resources that need external access.
+- **Private Subnet:** Only accessible from within the VPC, used for databases or internal services.